rfjakob/cshatag/README.md

        cshatag aims to be format-compatible with  shatag  and  uses  the  same extended attributes (see the COMPATIBILITY section).

-       cshatag  was  originally written in C but in 2019 it has been rewritten in Go.
+       cshatag was written in C in 2012 and has been rewritten in Go in 2019.

 EXAMPLES
        Typically, cshatag will be called from find:
        # find . -xdev -type f -print0 | xargs -0 cshatag > cshatag.log
        Errors  like  corrupt  files will then be printed to stderr or grep for "corrupt" in cshatag.log.

        To remove the extended attributes from all files:
        # find . -xdev -type f -exec setfattr -x  user.shatag.ts  {}  \;  -exec
        setfattr -x user.shatag.sha256 {} \;

 RETURN VALUE